quicwg/base-drafts/draft-ietf-quic-transport.md

 max_idle_timeout (0x0001):

 : The max idle timeout is a value in milliseconds that is encoded as an integer;
   see ({{idle-timeout}}).
-Idle timeout is disabled when this parameter is absent or zero on both sides.
+Idle timeout is disabled when both endpoints omit this transport parameteter or specify a value of 0.

 stateless_reset_token (0x0002):